April 2026 Economic Release Dates

 The Federal Open Market Committee (FOMC) meets eight times a year to discuss monetary policy changes, review economic and financial conditions and assess price stability and employment output.
 These meetings take place approximately every six weeks.
 The June 15 meeting will include a statement from the FOMC and a news conference with Fed chair Jerome Powell.

 Retail sales track consumer demand for finished goods by measuring the purchases of durable and non-durable goods over a defined period.
 Retail sales indicate the direction of the economy and act as a key economic barometer.
-Sales for the report are derived from 13 types of retailers from food service to retail stores
+Sales for the report are derived from 13 types of retailers, from food service to retail stores

 Industrial Production is an important tool for forecasting future Gross Domestic Product (GDP) and economic performance.
 Industrial production figures are also used by central banks to measure inflation, as high levels of industrial production can lead to uncontrolled levels of consumption and rapid inflation.
 The Capacity Utilization Rate is used by companies to assess their current operating efficiency.
 It also provides insight into the cost structure of the business because it can be used to determine the point at which unit costs will rise as production increases.